-This policy explains how Sobell House Hospice Charity Ltd collect and use the personal information you provide to us whether online or via phone, mobile, e-mail, letter or other correspondence, and the conditions under which we may disclose it to others and how we keep it secure.
+This policy explains how Sobell House Hospice Charity Ltd collects and uses the personal information you provide to us whether online or via phone, mobile, email, letter or other correspondence, and the conditions under which we may disclose it to others and how we keep it secure.

 We may change this Policy from time to time so please check this page occasionally to ensure that you’re happy with any changes.
 By providing us with your personal information or by using our website, you are agreeing to your information being used and disclosed in the ways described in this policy.